Star Trek: The Original Series – “The Trouble with Tribbles” (season 2, episode 13)

 But at the end of the day, we don’t come to “Trials and Tribble-ations” for its characterization of DS9’s characters, do we?
 We come for its reverence for TOS’s characters, the respect it shows for their legacy, and it’s hard to fault “Trials” in that regard.
-An obvious point of comparison is Enterprise’s final episode, “These Are the Voyages”, which infamously turns its own characters into a footnote to a random, not-particularly-significant episode of The Next Generation from roughly a decade earlier.
-“Trials”, to its credit, does almost exactly the opposite: it lets DS9’s characters be footnotes to “The Trouble with Tribbles”, placing them remarkably gently into the TOS episode, in a way that rarely feels anything but reverent.
+An obvious point of comparison is Enterprise’s final episode, “These Are the Voyages”, which infamously turns its own characters into a footnote to a random episode of The Next Generation from roughly a decade earlier.
+“Trials”, too, lets DS9’s characters be footnotes to “The Trouble with Tribbles”, but it places them into the TOS episode in a way that’s gentle, well thought out, and rarely feels anything but reverent.

 Worf’s discomfort over the appearance of Original Series Klingons is a particularly clever example of this, I think.
 As I mentioned above, part of the charm of “The Trouble with Tribbles” is its ability to take its characters seriously without taking itself too seriously.
 “Trials and Tribble-ations” shows that it understands that, by remarking on the Klingons’ appearance, and having Worf be uncomfortable with it in a very in-character way, but resisting the urge to give any heavily-retconned explanation.
 “Trials” acknowledges that “Trouble” was a product of its time (and special effects budget), and winks at us about it, without taking anything away from “Trouble” because of it.
 It’s refreshing, after all the online arguments over the appearance of Star Trek: Discovery’s Klingons, and the slightly baffling demands for an in-universe explanation for that appearance, as if the appearance of the Klingons – of all aliens – hasn’t always depended on the real-world makeup and effects available at the time.
 It’s refreshing to see DS9 admit, in “Trials and Tribble-ations”, that each iteration of Trek is its own time’s take on the future … and to see them embrace that reality, and celebrate their chance to build on those visions of the future that came before.